MydonSolutions/pypeline/README.md

 'verbatim input' by prefixing the word with `&`, in which case only the ampersand is removed.
 Otherwise the occurence of a stage's name is replaced by one of that stage's output values (the output values are exhausted across reruns of the referencing stage).
-To have that stage's name replaced by its last input, the name can be marked with a prefixed `^`.
+To have a stage's name replaced by its last input, the name can be marked with a prefixed `^`.
 To have the name replaced by all of the stage's outputs (all at once), prefix the stage's name with `*`.